Mon Repos Conservation Park Bundaberg

 Marine turtles appear to reproduce abundantly as female turtles can lay hundreds of eggs over one nesting season.
 But turtles grow slowly, they take decades to reach sexual maturity and have on average a 4 year break between breeding seasons.
 Hatchlings have a low chance of survival with only about 1 in 1000 reaching maturity.

-All these factors make turtles vulnerable to human disturbance.
-If not enough hatchlings from a nesting area survive to maturity it places the breeding population in jeopardy.
+All these factors make turtles vulnerable to human disturbance which can reduce the number of hatchlings that survive to maturity and decrease turtle populations.
 Artificial lights interfere with turtle’s natural habits and instincts.
 You can make a difference by cutting the glow of lights affecting beaches in your local area.

 Glow of lights from a coastal community.